Gambling to survive 動画

 ..

-Everyone wants to win; it's doing what's necessary to do so where folks usually fall short.
-Initially, the kids were resistant to the difficult training and the regimen.
-It took a thrashing or two at the hands of stronger teams before the players realized it took more than desire to win.
+Everyone wants to win; it's doing what's necessary to do so where they usually fall short.
+Initially, the kids were resistant to the difficult training and the physical regimen.
+It took a thrashing or two at the hands of stronger teams before they realized it took more than desire to win.
 After those early losses I had their full attention.
-Although, for this group it seemed the lessons would always be retained the hard way.
+Although, for this group, it seemed the lessons would always have to be retained the hard way.
 There's nothing like the physical and emotional trauma of a good old butt kicking to add clarity.

 Being forcibly humbled was the player's biggest motivation.
-Witnessing my boys beating also forced me to elevate my own game.
-When queried about their reasons for joining the team, many expressed wanting to improve themselves physically.
+Witnessing them take a beating also forced me to elevate my own game.
+When queried about their reasons for joining the football team, many of the players expressed wanting to improve themselves physically.
 Some said they wanted to be better people.
-I cautioned them about perseverance and the changes they'd have to make in their habits.
+I cautioned them about perseverance and the numerous changes they'd have to make in their habits.
 They seemed sincere so I accepted their wish as my official charter.
 Naturally, I'd have to remind them later.

 .